 Quantum workplace research revealed a sharp drop in job market confidence since 2022, mirrored by a similarly sharp drop in voluntary turnover rates, as measured by the U.S. Bureau of Labor Statistics.
 The data implied that “when employees are not confident in the job market, they are more likely to stay at their current organization.”

-So, with that in mind, there’s never a bad time to foster engagement.
-And while engagement can be a complex and multifaceted issue, employee recognition offers a simple, direct, cost-effective, and often underutilized tool for supporting it.
+There’s never been a bad time to foster employee engagement, but now might be one of the best.
+While engagement can be a complex and multifaceted issue, employee recognition is one of the most simple, direct, and cost-effective ways to support it.

-Recognition is an opportunity to connect the dots between employee contributions—whether strategic, tactical, or cultural—and the overarching mission and purpose of their organization.
-At a time when research indicates that alignment has precipitously plummeted to its lowest point in the past five years, strengthening this connection is more important than ever.
+Recognition is an opportunity to connect the dots between employee contributions—strategic, tactical, or cultural—and the overarching mission and purpose of their organization.
+At a time when alignment has precipitously plummeted to its lowest point in the past five years, strengthening this connection is more important than ever.

 Recognition’s impact on engagement is manifold.
 If we define employee engagement as the emotional connection a person feels toward their organization’s goals and values, recognition is the substrate that supports its growth.